mikan-atomoki/can-I-run-this-LLM/README.md

      ```

 3. **CUDA Buffer**
-   - An overhead buffer is added to account for CUDA memory management, which is set by default to 0.5GB.
+   - An overhead buffer is added to account for CUDA memory management, which is set by default to 0.5 GB.

 4. **Total VRAM Calculation**
    - The total VRAM requirement is the sum of the model weights, KV cache, and CUDA overhead.